chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

   }
 </style>

-> **Note:** I am actively looking for a summer 2024 internship or research position, ideally (i) starting between May 2024 and June 2024, and (ii) in a field related to finance, statistics, consulting, or data science.
-Do not hesitate to [contact me](https://chamberlainlondon.github.io/contact/) if you have an opening that meets these criteria.
-I am willing to relocate temporarily for the position.
+> **Note:** I am actively seeking a summer 2024 internship or research position, ideally starting between May and June 2024, in fields related to finance, data science, consulting, or statistics.
+Please feel free to [contact me](https://chamberlainlondon.github.io/contact/) if you have an opening that aligns with these criteria.
+I am open to temporary relocation for the position.
 <br>

 <div style="text-align:center;">